Cold9091/carmigui/replit.md

-# AngolaCasa Real Estate Platform
+# CARMIGUI Real Estate Platform

 ## Overview

-AngolaCasa is a full-stack real estate platform designed for the Angolan market, specializing in property listings and construction project showcases.
+CARMIGUI is a full-stack real estate platform designed for the Angolan market, specializing in property listings and construction project showcases.
 The application provides a comprehensive solution for property management, construction portfolio display, and customer contact management.
 Built with modern web technologies, it features a responsive design with Portuguese language support and offers both public-facing pages and administrative functionality.

+## Contact Information
+- **Phone**: 945 806 968 | 957 970 662
+- **Email**: carmiguicomercialda@gmail.com
+- **Brand Identity**: Green and yellow color scheme transmitting confidence, growth and accessibility

 ## User Preferences